| AAmber fluid : beer Ankle biter : small child

 Rubbish (verb) : to criticize

-Salvos, the : Salvation
+SSalvos, the : Salvation

-Sandgroper : a person from Western Australia
+Army, bless them Sandgroper : a person from Western Australia

 Sanger : a sandwich